nicklyman/RideSafePDX/README.md

         * Select "Project" in dropdown menu
             * Navigate to /app/src/debug/res/values/google_maps_api.xml file
                 * Your API key will replace "Your API Key Here"
-    * It might also be necessary to add your SHA-1 certificate fingerprint in the Google Developer Console
+    * It is also necessary to add your SHA-1 certificate fingerprint in the Google Developer Console
         * Select "Credentials", then select "Add package name and fingerprint"
+        * Copy and paste into terminal: keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android
+        * Add package name from the AndroidManifest.xml file
+        * Add SHA-1 fingerprint certificate from terminal response and click "Save"
 * To run the app select the menu Run > Run 'app'

 ## Known Bugs